CEUs: NASM – 1.9

 - Help people live healthier and more fulfilling lives.

-The NASM Corrective Exercise Specialist (CES) All-Inclusive program includes everything you need to successfully achieve the NASM-CES credential.
+The NASM Corrective Exercise Specialist (CES) Self-Study program includes everything you need to successfully achieve the NASM-CES credential.
 It is an online-based program that includes:

 - Online CES exam